mfs409/jetlag/src/animations/state_machines.md

 walking) but facing in one of these eight directions.
 We might also want animations for jumping while moving in one of 8 directions, and for jumping while standing still.
 And also crawling.
 And also when the hero is invincible.
 Or tossing a projectile.
-That's a lot of complexity.
+That's a lot!

 Putting it all together, in JetLag we have 80 possible states.
 It actually should be more, but we skip a few things, like "tossing while jumping while